Čaňa: Government

 The village has its own police force and fire brigade but the district and tax offices are located in Košice.

 Economy and facilities

-The village has also developed medical facilities including a Pharmacy and outpatient facilities for children and adolescents and a gynaecologist.

-The village also has a Slovakian bank and insurance branch, and a post office.
+The municipality has also developed medical facilities including a pharmacy and outpatient facilities for children and adolescents and a gynaecologist.
+The municipality also has a bank and insurance branch, and a post office.

 Culture

 The village has a public library and a DVD rental store, and a number of food stores. Čaňa has its own cinema and the village is connected to satellite television.

 Sport

 The village has a football pitch, four tennis courts, hockey stadium, a swimming pool and a gymnasium.

 The most popular sport is football and local team FK Čaňa.

 Transport

 The village has a railway station, however, it is not currently served by any passenger services. Čaňa also has a garage and a facility for car parts.